Is redo compatible with autoconf?

 redo-ifchange $(find myproject -name '*.[ch]') make -C myproject all

-So, to amend our answer to the previous question, you can use automake-generated Makefiles as part of your redo-based project.
+So, to amend our answer to the previous question, you can use automake-generated Makefiles as part of your hybrid redo/make-based project.

 Is redo -j compatible with make -j?